-During the financial year under review, the Group recorded a revenue of RM14.214 million and a loss after tax of RM6.910 million compared to a revenue of RM15.737 million and a post-tax loss of RM11.123 million for the previous year.
-The decrease in Group's turnover by RM1.523 million is mainly due to the lower prices of the rubber blocks during the financial year under review.
+During the financial year under review, the Group recorded a revenue of RM10.061 million and a loss after tax of RM15.890 million compared to a revenue of RM14.214 million and a post-tax loss of RM6.910 million for the previous year.
+The decrease in Group's turnover by RM4.153 million is mainly due to the unfavourable performance in the tourism division as there was a big drop in guest arrival at our resort during the financial year under review.

-The plantation division recorded a lower revenue at RM0.166 million (2018: RM0.171 million) due to the decline in yearly average price of crude palm oil ("CPO") by about 5% to RM2,119 (2018: RM2,235).
-Revenue from the Group's tourism division slightly decreased by 0.9% to RM11.220 million from RM11.318 million in 2018 due to lower average room rates achieved.
+The plantation division recorded a lower revenue at RM0.144 million (2019: RM0.166 million) due to the lower fresh fruit bunches collected.
+Revenue from the Group's tourism division slightly decreased by 57% to RM4.852 million from RM11.290 million in 2019 due to lower guest arrival amidst the pandemic.

-Included in the above results for the financial year under review was a share of loss after taxation of RM2.280 million versus a share of loss after taxation of RM1.822 million in 2018 from the Group's associate - Concrete Engineering Products Berhad ("CEPCO"), a manufacturer and distributor of prestressed spun concrete piles and poles.
+Included in the above results for the financial year under review was a share of loss after taxation of RM4.313 million versus share of loss after taxation of RM2.280 million in 2019 from the Group's associate - Concrete Engineering Products Berhad ("CEPCO"), a manufacturer and distributor of prestressed spun concrete piles and poles.
 The decreased sales volume is attributable to the general slowdown in the construction industry.

-Overall, the total loss after taxation for the Group was lower in 2019, as we received additional compensation of RM3.8 million for an earlier acquisition by Lembaga Lebuhraya Malaysia.
+Overall, the total loss after taxation for the Group was RM15.89 million as compared to RM6.91 million in 2019.